Fiorellaps/MachineLAlign/README.md

 Final models will be saved at `/src/models`

-# Align Seqences
+# Align Sequences
-To compute alignment it is necesary to have tools installed and models saved at `/src/models`(models can be also downdloaded [here](https://drive.google.com/drive/folders/10U3TkyHVMklWtd58UiN8gukJdVRNlbBf?usp=sharing)).
+To compute alignment it is necessary to have tools installed and models saved at `/src/models`(models can be also downloaded [here](https://drive.google.com/drive/folders/10U3TkyHVMklWtd58UiN8gukJdVRNlbBf?usp=sharing)).
 Go to `/src` and type:

 `